kenjyoung/MinAtar/README.md

 ```bash
 git clone https://github.com/kenjyoung/MinAtar.git
 ```
-If you prefer running MinAtar in a virtualenv, you can do the following before steps 2 and 3:
+If you prefer running MinAtar in a virtualenv, you can do the following before step 2:
 ```bash
 python3 -m venv venv
 source venv/bin/activate